-C6 Do you have an open admission policy, under which virtually all secondary school graduates or students with Open admission policy as described above for all students Open admission policy as described above for most students, but selective admission for out-of-state students selective admission to some programs other (explain):
+Co-C7.
+Dasis for Selection C6 Do you have an open admission policy, under which virtually all secondary school graduates or students with GED equivalency diplomas are admitted without regard to academic record, test scores, or other qualifications?
+If so, check which applies: Open admission policy as described above for all students Open admission policy as described above for most students, but selective admission for out-of-state students selective admission to some programs other (explain):

-C7 Relative importance of each of the following academic and nonacademic factors in your first-time,
+C7 Relative importance of each of the following academic and nonacademic factors in your first-time, first-year, degree-seeking general (not including programs with specific criteria) admissions decisions.

 Very Important Important Considered Not Considered

 Academic

 Rigor of secondary school record Х

-Class rank X
+Class rank Х

 Academic GPA Х

-Standardized test scores X
+Standardized test scores Χ

-Application Essay X
+Application Essay Х

 Recommendation(s) Х

 Nonacademic

 Interview X

 Extracurricular activities Х

 Talent/ability Х

-Character/personal qualities X
+Character/personal qualities Х

 First generation X

 Alumni/ae relation X

 Geographical residence X

 State residency X

 Religious affiliation/commitment X

-Racial/ethnic status Х
+Racial/ethnic status X

-Volunteer work • X
+Volunteer work Х

-Work experience X
+Work experience Х

-Level of applicant's interest Х
+Level of applicant's interest X